essoen/essoen.github.io/content/blog/2025/02-03-leadership-as-a-platform.md

 #### 3. **Monthly Status & Q&A Sessions**

 We run monthly status sessions covering company economics, key metrics, and priorities.
 They are similar to a "all hands meeting", with the key difference in how we view them.
-It's informatinoal , and conversational.
+It's informational, and conversational.
 It's a service, and we can measure how well it works for our end users.

 #### 4. **Organizational Map**